storacha/specs/w3-filecoin.md

 ### Storefront receives a Filecoin piece

-When a Storefront's user (agent) intends to store a given content into a Filecoin Storage Provider, its proof SHOULD be computed (commonly known as Filecoin Piece) by the client and added to the Storefront.
-Note that Storefront MAY decide to compute the piece without waiting for an Agent to store received content into a Filecoin deal, or verify the agent claimed one.
-Storefront MUST acknowledge a request by issuing a signed receipt.
+The Storefront MUST submit content for aggregation by it's piece CID (CommP) that MAY be computed from content by a trusted actor.
+Storefront MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
+It may be invoked by Storefront client or delegated to a hired third party, ether way Storefront MUST acknowledge request by issuing a signed receipt.
+Storefront MAY decide to verify submitted piece prior to aggregation.
+Storefront MAY also operate trusted actor that computes and submits pieces on content upload.

-Once a Storefront receives the offer of a piece by an agent, the piece gets queued for verification.
-A receipt is created to proof the transition of the added piece state from `null` into `queued` for verification.
-It is worth mentioning that if an offer is for a piece that is already `queued` or `accepted`, it is a NOP.
+Once a Storefront receives the offer for a piece, it is queued for verification.
+A receipt is issued to proof the transition of the added piece state from `null` into `queued` for verification.
+If offered piece is already `queued` or `accepted` state does not change and receipt capturing current state is issued.

 This receipt MUST have a link to a followup task (using `.fx.join` field) that either succeeds (if the piece was accepted) or fails, so that its receipt MAY be looked up using it.